 Most teams write a CLAUDE.md that lists their lint rules and a one-line project description.
-That is a config file.
+That's a config file.
 It misses the actual mechanism.

-The file loads automatically at the start of every Claude session.
-That single property makes it the highest-leverage piece of persistent context in the entire workflow.
-Every conversation that does not start with the file ends up retyping the same context — who owns what, this quarter's priorities, the V1 API we already decided to deprecate.
+The file loads automatically at the start of every Claude Code session — concatenated into context before you type a word.
+That single property makes it the highest-leverage piece of persistent context in your entire workflow.
+Every conversation that doesn't start with the file ends up retyping the same context: who owns what, this quarter's priorities, the V1 API you already decided to deprecate.
 Each retype is coordination tax.
-The tax compounds across every engineer and every session.
+It compounds across every engineer and every session.

 Reframe it: CLAUDE.md is the operating system for how your team works with Claude.
 Not a README.
 Not a config file.
 A living document that encodes how the org thinks, decides, and communicates — loaded into every session by default.